turingschool/career-development-curriculum-site/module_two/mod2_week1.md

 Your desired job title is one of the most essential keywords applicant tracking system's when screening resumes.

 #### Section 2: Resume Summary (optional)
-The Summary section is completely optional, however, it can be strategically used as a career changer to connect the dots for an employer to explan career change and the value you will bring to the company and role.
+The Summary section is optional; however, it can be strategically used as a career changer to connect the dots for an employer to explain career change and the value you will bring to the Company and role.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/xjH1-hV3RHA" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-If your’re considering a summary statement:
+If you’re considering a summary statement:
-* Think about what relevant and novel information can you provide the employer.
+* Think about what relevant and novel information you can provide the employer.
 * Which transferable skills matter to this role?
-* Whats your zone of zenius?
+* What's your zone of genius?
 Where do you gain energy in your work?
 What impact do you want to have in this role/company?

 #### Section 3: Skills and Keywords

 <iframe width="560" height="315" src="https://www.youtube.com/embed/Bl-NyiQHbHM" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-A good rule of thumb is to only include the technical skills you’re comfortable talking about in an interview.
+A good rule of thumb is only include the technical skills you’re comfortable talking about in an interview.

 #### Section 4: Technical Projects
-Since you are a software developer now, your software projects are an essential -- arguably, the **most** essential -- part of your new resume.
+Since you are a software developer now, your software projects are essential -- arguably, the **most** vital -- part of your new resume.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/A7Vx9oEJEEY" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>